nextflow-io/training/docs/nf_template/3_create.md

 The nf-core pipeline template is a standardized framework designed to streamline the development of Nextflow-based bioinformatics pipelines.

-Creating a pipeline using the nf-core template is greatly simplified by the nf-core tooling, which will help you create a pipeline using the set framework, which you can then modify to suit your own purposes.
+Creating a pipeline using the nf-core template is greatly simplified by the nf-core tooling, which will help you create a pipeline using the set framework and can be modified to suit your own purposes.

 Here, you will use the nf-core template to kickstart your pipeline development.

 ## The `nf-core create` command

-The `nf-core create` command makes a new pipeline using the nf-core base template with pipeline name, description, and author.
+The `nf-core create` command makes a new pipeline using the nf-core base template with a pipeline name, description, and author.
 It is the first and most important step for creating a pipeline that will seamlessly integrate to the rest of the wider Nextflow ecosystem.

 ```bash
 nf-core create